When did right-to-work become law?

 What if I signed an agreement where the union can deduct dues directly from my paycheck, commonly called a dues check-off authorization?
 If I resign after the collective bargaining agreement expires, will dues and fees still be deducted from my paycheck?

-Probably.
+It may be possible that the union can require you to pay at least agency fees until the dues check-off authorization expires.
 Many check-off authorizations contain annual revocation provisions, which can limit when you can effectively revoke your authorization even if you have resigned from the union.
-We encourage you to contact the Mackinac Center Legal Foundation at 989-631-0900 or firstname.lastname@example.org if you have a question about your specific dues check-off authorization.

 The material on this website, including any forms, letters, or statements, is for information purposes only and does not constitute legal advice.